Labiaplasty and Labia Reduction Melbourne.

 An opportunity to ask questions in a supportive environment

-Is Labiaplasty painful?
+Is labiaplasty painful?

 Discomfort is usually mild to moderate and managed with pain relief.
 Most women describe it as soreness rather than sharp pain.

-How long will I need off work?
+How long do I need to take off work?

 Many women return within 1–2 weeks, depending on their job and personal healing.

-When can I return to exercise?
+When can I return to exercising?

 Light activity can begin after 2 weeks.